 Please confirm up-to-date opening times before relying on re-fuelling at any of the businesses below.
 The list isn’t exhaustive (though I’ve done my best) and I can’t guarantee for how long it will remain valid.

 Combe Down : Coop and Darling Deli (The Avenue) – good places to get provisions at the start of a walk when leaving Bath.

 Freshford: The Inn at Freshford.
 Galleries Commmunity Shop & Café.

 Iford: Café at Iford Manor Gardens, open to the public (limited opening hours).

-Westwood: Tearoom in Parish Rooms, open with same hours as Westwood Manor (National Trust).
-Lovely cake.
+Westwood: Tearoom in Parish Rooms, open seasonally with same hours as Westwood Manor (National Trust).
+Delicious cake.
 Also Westwood Stores & Post Office.

 Avoncliff: Cross Guns pub.
 No.10 Tea Gardens.

 Norton St Philip: The George Inn and Fleur de Lys.
 Co-op.